sherpa/sherpa/docs/plots/backends.rst

 alternatively just access the data in the Sherpa data objects (e.g. the x and y values of a dataset) and perform plotting operations directly with any plotting backend that is available to them.
-This method may be less convenient, but it works for ploting backends not (yet) supported by Sherpa.
+This method may be less convenient, but it works for plotting backends not (yet) supported by Sherpa.

 Which backend is used?
 ======================